Dear reader of ADxS.org, please excuse the disruption.

 3.1.
 Cortisol responses to stress in ADHD altered in a subtype-specific manner

 Chronic stress exposure reduces the expression of the glucocorticoid receptor (GR), which switches the HPA axis off again after a stress response.
-A slower decrease in the cortisol level to the initial value after an acute stressor was observed, i.e. a longer time to recovery34
+A slower decrease in the cortisol level to the baseline value after an acute stressor was observed, i.e. a longer time to recovery34

 3.1.1.
 Reactions to cognitive stress in ADHD